vmware/differential-datalog/doc/tutorial/tutorial.md

 ```

 This works well when a suitable transformer function exists, but it is sometimes
-convenient of even necessary to create one on the fly.
+convenient or even necessary to create one on the fly.
 Consider the following
 function that multiplies each element of an input vector by a number that is
 also provided as an argument: